 Guided courses are most commonly used to prepare for a qualifying exam.
 Learners order sets of course materials (typically delivered online or by email) and have a 12-week term in which to prepare for their final exam or evaluation.
 Assignment due dates are also scheduled.
 Your instructor is available to help via email during a set time each week.
 The courses often encourage or require online group work.

-BCIT correspondence courses are self-directed courses, in which you work at your own pace, interacting rarely or not at all with an instructor.
+BCIT correspondence courses are self-directed.
+They allow you to work at your own pace, with occasional interaction with your instructor.
 You may be required to submit assignments that are marked and returned and also to complete a mid-term and/or final examination or other form of final student assessment.
-Self-directed courses can be term-based and therefore last 12 weeks.

-The other type is continuous entry, a flexible option that allows you to register and start at any time.
-All continuous entry courses have a set course duration in weeks, which starts on the registration date, and in which the course must be completed.
-Some courses have a duration of one year.
+Courses are either term-based (beginning and ending on set dates, typically lasting for 12 weeks) or continuous entry.
+Continuous entry is a flexible option that allows you to register and start at any time.
+All continuous entry courses have a set course duration in weeks—starting on the registration date—during which the course must be completed.
 Many courses allow for re-registration, which provides students additional time to complete their course work.